Investing Offshore

 Overview

-One of the best investment strategies for a South African investor is ensuring that your asset base is appropriately diversified.
+As a South African investor, one of the best investment strategies is to ensure that your asset base is appropriately diversified.

 By not putting all your “eggs” into a single (and notably small) basket, you spread your investment risk and return opportunities across geographies and, importantly, jurisdictions.